What is ADA Compliance?

 Accessibility Web Content Quick Guide Checklist

 You can self‐evaluate the content of your course using this form.
-Web content includes the Blackboard items or pages you created using the content editor, but not any attached files.
+Web content includes the Brightspace items or pages you created using the content editor, but not any attached files.

 What Can You Do to Make Your Courses More ADA Compliant?